karanpratapsingh/system-design/README.md

 - Multiple instances and replicas for our distributed cache.
 - We can have a standby replica of our API Gateway.
 - Exactly once delivery and message ordering is challenging in a distributed system, we can use a dedicated [message broker](https://karanpratapsingh.com/courses/system-design/message-brokers) such as [Apache Kafka](https://kafka.apache.org) or [NATS](https://nats.io) to make our notification system more robust.
-- We can add media processing and compression capabilities to the media service to compress large files similar to Whatsapp which will save a lot of storage space and reduce cost.
+- We can add media processing and compression capabilities to the media service to compress large files similar to WhatsApp which will save a lot of storage space and reduce cost.
 - We can create a group service separate from the chat service to further decouple our services.

 # Twitter